 Use Amplitude's custom bracket feature to add additional time frames beyond the default limits:

 Why does the retention curve go up?

 If you are looking at data that is currently ongoing, you may see your retention curve upwards.
 This is because users are only included in the weighted average calculation once they have had enough time to convert.

 For example, if we were looking at the last 30 days, a user can only be in the day 4 data point once four days have elapsed since their starting event.
 Since users are only included once they pass that milestone, the later data points may seem higher.
 This is because the users who did not retain never passed that milestone.
 This usually occurs when only a small percentage of users have finished the chart's entire time frame.
 Once more users do so, you'll see your chart start to even out and more accurately reflect retention.

-Unbound retention will extend to the current day.
-The last point in an Unbound Retention chart will show users who have fired the return event on or after a specific day, week, or month, and will check if they fired that event as recently as yesterday.
+Unbounded retention will extend to the current day.
+The last point in an Unbounded Retention chart will show users who have fired the return event on or after a specific day, week, or month, and will check if they fired that event as recently as yesterday.